-Ever wonder whether you should use a Cruise Travel Agent or book things yourself online?
-Why do people use Cruise Travel Agents?
+Should you use a cruise travel agent or book things yourself?
+Why do people use cruise travel agents?
 Why doesn’t everyone book things themselves online?

 - They continually search for lowest rates for you – they know about cruise sales before the cruise line launches the promotion